joserc87/SDV-Summary/README.md

 # SDV-Summary

 A Flask webapp using Python Image Library to reconstruct and display a summary of the player and farm from a Stardew Valley save file.
+A deployed instance is hosted at [upload.farm](http://upload.farm).

 ## config.py